buaazp/stress/README.md

 Specifies a request header to be used in all targets defined.
 You can specify as many as needed by repeating the flag.

+#### -laddr
+Specifies the local IP address to be used.

 #### -body
 Specifies the file whose content will be set as the body of every request.

 #### -ordering
 Specifies the ordering of target attack.
-The default is `random` and it will randomly pick one of the targets per request without ever choosing that target again.
+The default is `random` and it will randomly pick one of the targets per request.
-The other option is `sequential` and it does what you would expect it to do.
+The other option is `sequential` and it round-robins through the list of targets for each request.

 #### -output
 Specifies the output file to which the binary results will be written